by Dr. R. Turchaninov and Dr. P. Novakovic

 The video shows the location of the trigger points (black dots) in the gluteus maximus and piriformis muscles.
 If the patient exhibits trigger points in the gluteus maximus muscle, the practitioner should address these first.

-In the first part of the video the straight dashed line indicates the edge of the sacrum.
+In the first part of the video, the straight dashed line indicates the edge of the sacrum.

-In the second part of the video: the straight dashed line indicates the edge of the sacrum; the U-shaped dashed line indicates the greater trochanter; the two straight solid lines indicate the upper and lower edges of the piriformis muscle; the small circle indicates the insertion of the piriformis muscle into the greater trochanter; the black dot indicates the trigger point in the piriformis muscle.
+In the second part of the video, the straight dashed line indicates the edge of the sacrum; the U-shaped dashed line indicates the greater trochanter; the two straight solid lines indicate the upper and lower edges of the piriformis muscle; the small circle indicates the insertion of the piriformis muscle into the greater trochanter; the black dot indicates the trigger point in the piriformis muscle.

 Pay attention to the angle of pressure application, especially for the trigger point in the piriformis muscle.
-The Video shows the location of the active trigger point in the piriformis muscle and direction of the pressure.
+The Video shows the location of the active trigger point in the piriformis muscle and the direction of the pressure.
 It doesn’t present the entire protocol of Trigger Point Therapy.
 You may find this information in the Video Library or 2009 issues of Journal of Massage Science.

 b.
 Postisometric Muscular Relaxation